rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 >Designation of edition:  <CITE>The second edition</CITE>
 >Statement of responsibility relating to edition: <CITE>revised and corrected</CITE>

-<a name="3.23.3.3">3.23.3.3</a> In determining the extent of the designation of edition and the beginning of the statement of responsibility relating to the edition, it may be necessary to take into account the layout, punctuation, and typography of the preferred source of information  as well as the sense of the text.
-Such words as "Revised and enlarged," when appearing with the name of a person or body, might be transcribed either as part of the designation of edition or as part of the statement of responsibility relating to the edition, depending on their presentation on the preferred source of information.
+<a name="3.23.3.3">3.23.3.3</a> In determining the extent of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) and the beginning of the statement of responsibility relating to the edition, it may be necessary to take into account the layout, punctuation, and typography of the preferred source of information as well as the sense of the text.
+Such words as "Revised and enlarged," when appearing with the name of a person or body, might be transcribed either as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the statement of responsibility relating to the edition, depending on their presentation on the preferred source of information.

 ## 3.23.31 Transposition of statements of responsibility not relating to edition

-<a name="3.23.31.1">3.23.31.1</a> If a statement of responsibility appears after the designation of edition, transpose it to the statement of responsibility relating to title proper in all cases except when it clearly applies only to the edition being cataloged.
+<a name="3.23.31.1">3.23.31.1</a> If a statement of responsibility appears after the [Designation of edition](/DCRMR/edition/Designation-of-edition/), transpose it to the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) in all cases except when it clearly applies only to the edition being cataloged.
 Make a [Note on statement of responsibility](/DCRMR/sor/Note-on-statement-of-responsibility/) to indicate this transposition (see [2.29.32.1](/DCRMR/sor/Note-on-statement-of-responsibility/#2.29.32.1)).

 >Example:
 ><CITE> An inquiry into the original state and formation of the earth : deduced from facts about the laws of nature / by John Whitehurst. -- The second edition, considerably enlarged, and illustrated with plates</CITE>
 >Note on statement of responsibility: <CITE>The statement "by John Whitehurst" appears on the title page after the edition statement</CITE>
 >(*Comment*: Statement of responsibility applies to all editions.)
->(*Comment*: Information in transcribed in four elements: [Title proper](/DCRMR/title/Title-proper); [Other title information](/DCRMR/title/Other-title-information/); [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/
+>(*Comment*: Information is transcribed in four elements: [Title proper](/DCRMR/title/Title-proper); [Other title information](/DCRMR/title/Other-title-information/); [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/
 ); and [Designation of edition](/DCRMR/edition/Designation-of-edition/).
 The example is formatted according to ISBD for clarity.)

 ## 3.23.32 Phrases about notes, appendices, etc.